mucommander/mucommander/readme.txt

  - Preference tabs now have icons, layout improved a bit
  - New font preview field to 'Appearance' preferences tab
  - New ascending / descending icons in sort tabs
+ - SMB resources that are not browsable (printers, IPC...) are not displayed
  - SMB library (jCIFS) upgraded to version 1.2.8
  - Mac OS X: new 'Universal Binary' application stub, muCommander no longer uses Rosetta to start up